-If you are curious to learn more about gas and what it signifies in Ethereum, we recommend reading Basic background of blockchain and Ethereum.
+If you are curious to learn more about gas and what it signifies in Ethereum, we recommend reading our guide on gas.

 A common problem that you may see or have seen is transactions failing with an out of gas error like in the screenshot below.

 To avoid another "out of gas" error, you will need to increase the gas limit of your next transaction.
 This can be done just before sending your next transaction, once you have enabled Advanced Gas Controls.

 Advice from the MetaMask team

 Selecting a gas limit is mostly a personal preference, but it may be helpful to review recent successful transactions of the executing smart contract to understand what is a sufficient gas limit for your transaction.

 - While reviewing your transaction with the "out of gas" error on Etherscan, click the link to the Contract address in the "To:" section directly above the out of gas error